Fresh corn, potatoes and melting cheese elevates this easy-to-make and perfectly seasoned Peruvian Potato Cheese Soup into something special.

-- 4 ears ripe corn, kernels sliced off
+- 4 ears sweet corn kernels sliced off (See Note 1)

-- 6 ounces (1 well-rounded cup) Cotija or queso fresco, cubed
+- 6 ounces Cotija cheese cubed (See Note 2)

 - 2 cups shredded chicken

-- In a large stock pot (at least 5 quarts) over medium-high heat add the olive oil and onion and cook until translucent , about 6 minutes.
-Add the potatoes and a pinch salt.
+- Set a large stock pot (at least 5 quarts) over medium-high heat and add olive oil.
+When oil is hot, add onion and cook until translucent , about 6 minutes.
+Add the potatoes and a pinch of salt.
 Cook until the edges of the potatoes are beginning to soften and turn a golden brown, about another 5 minutes.

-- Add the garlic, Mexican oregano, and red pepper flakes.
+- Add the garlic, oregano, and crushed red pepper flakes.
 Cook until the garlic is fragrant, about 30 seconds, then add the stock to the pan and bring to a boil.
-Reduce heat to medium-low, and simmer the soup until the potatoes are tender, 10 to 15 minutes.
+Reduce heat to medium-low and simmer the soup until the potatoes are tender, 10 to 15 minutes.

-- Add the corn kernels, peas, Cotija cheese (See Note 3), milk and shredded chicken to the soup.
-Stir and bring back to a simmer another 5 minutes.
-Taste and season as needed.
+- Add the corn kernels, peas, cheese, milk and shredded chicken to the soup.
+Stir and bring back to a simmer for another 5 minutes.
+Taste and season with black pepper and additional salt, as needed.